1000+

 Every firm’s digital journey is different than the other; however, this global experiment of an unplanned shift to remote working has played a crucial role in the rise of automation in accounting.

 From time tracking to data entry, the accounting industry used to run by employees carrying out several tasks manually.
-Whereas now, especially during the pandemic, automation has shown its power to standardize, streamline, and speed up routine and rule-based processes, allowing accountants to get free from repetitive and time-taking tasks.
+Whereas now, especially during the pandemic, automation has shown its power to standardize, streamline, and speed up routine and rule-based processes, allowing accountants to get free from repetitive and time-consuming tasks.

 According to WorkMarket’s 2020 In(Sight) report, 54% of employees believed they could save almost 240 hours per year using automation.
 Source